SultanAlshehhi/ML_py-Group-Project/README.md

 ## 🎯 Project Overview

 This project aims to predict the number of dengue fever cases in two cities using machine learning techniques.
 Dengue fever is a mosquito-borne illness that poses significant public health challenges in tropical and subtropical regions.
 By accurately forecasting dengue outbreaks, public health officials can implement timely control measures and allocate resources effectively.

+The complete analysis and modeling approach is documented in **`Final_Notebook2.ipynb`**, which contains a comprehensive workflow including data exploration, feature engineering, model development, and evaluation.

+## 🏆 Competition Results

+This project was submitted to the DengAI competition and achieved:
+- **Rank: 2770 out of 6790 participants**
+- **Percentile: Top 41%**

+The ranking demonstrates solid performance in a competitive machine learning challenge with thousands of participants worldwide.

 ## 🔍 Problem Statement